martapunset/Harmony-backend-nodejs/README.md

 # Harmony

-Harmony is an open community of independent artists and music lovers similar to Spotify, De.
-Harmony is a streaming music web application for personal use where artists can share their music and discover songs, playlists and artists.
+Harmony is an open community of independent music lovers similar to Spotify, or Deezer.
+Harmony is a streaming music web application for personal use where users can listen their music and discover songs, playlists and artists.

 This project was made by a team of passionate music developers using continuous integration and agile methodologies.

-This app has been built with MongoDB, Express, Node, Firebase and Cloudinary on the server side, and React, Redux for the client side.
+This app has been built with MERN stack and some complements like Auth0 to manage the users information.

 ## 🚀 Getting Started